nextcloud/news/docs/api/api-v1-3.md

       "ordering": 0, // 0 means no special ordering, 1 means oldest first, 2 newest first, new in 5.1.0
       "link": "http://theoatmeal.com/",
-      "pinned": true // if a feed should be sorted before other feeds, added in 6.0.3, "updateErrorCount": 0, // added in 8.6.0, 0 if no errors occured during the last update,
+      "pinned": true // if a feed should be sorted before other feeds, added in 6.0.3, "updateErrorCount": 0, // added in 8.6.0, 0 if no errors occurred during the last update,
                              // otherwise is incremented for each failed update.
                              // Once it reaches a threshold, a message should be displayed to the user
                              // indicating that the feed has failed to update that many times.